kyratrades/kyratrades.github.io/index.md

 For my specfic wants, please check <a href="https://kyratrades.github.io/wants">this page</a>.

 ### Links
-All the file sizes listed are calculated according to 1GB = 1024 MB.
+All the file sizes listed are calculated according to 1 GB = 1024 MB.
 I mainly use Google Drive for my links, please don’t initiate a trade with me if you have problems with it.
-If I initiated the trade with you, I am more than happy to upload your requested files to any file sharing service of ayour choosing.
+If I initiated the trade with you, I am more than happy to upload your requested files to any file sharing service of your choosing.

 ### Gifting policy
-I got my start from a fair number of generous traders, so I’m always happy to help new traders out :) I’m also willing to gift most commercially released pro-shots upon request (especially NTLive and RSC), just ask!
+I got my start from a fair number of generous traders, so I’m always happy to help new traders out, just ask!